 - You are required to pay other taxes or fees to DOR.

 What taxes do I owe?

 Business and Occupation (B&O) tax: Most businesses owe B&O tax on their gross income.
 The B&O tax rate changes based on the classification.
+Some classifications have more than one tax rate based on income levels.
 If you don’t know your B&O classification, visit our tax classifications for common business activities web page.

 You may qualify for the small business B&O tax credit if your annual B&O tax liability is less than $1,681.
 Visit our small business B&O tax credit web definition for more information.
 Also visit our B&O tax web page.